 Enrichment is a compulsory part of the Sixth Form curriculum and is designed to complement the students' A level studies, offering an opportunity to do something different from their academic choices.
-Enrichment is held on a Wednesday afternoon (Co-Curricular) and Friday morning (Academic).
+Enrichment is held on a Wednesday afternoon (Co-Curricular) and Personal Development on a Friday morning (Academic).

-Enrichment enables students to develop other skills such as presentation and study skills.
+These sessions enable students to develop other skills such as presentation and study skills.
 Students are also offered to opportunity to undertake extra qualifications e.g. Extended Project Qualification (EPQ) or an OU course.
 Enrichment activities will be a combination of teacher-led and student-led options with all students in the sixth form are timetabled to do 4 periods a week of enrichment.